rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 6. Install Serverless Framework

     ```bash
-    $ npm install -g serverless@v1.6.1
+    $ npm install -g serverless
     ```
-    Note: Serverless 1.7.0 has an issue [EMFILE - too many open files](https://github.com/serverless/serverless/issues/3249) so use 1.6.1 until it is fixed.
+    This template has been tested with serverlesss v1.10.2

 7. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 8. Install a code editor.
 The detailed steps will show you how to use [Visual Studio Code](https://code.visualstudio.com/) to debug your Node.js code locally.